Skip to main content

 Interact with Washington’s 'Right-Hand Man' at Mount Vernon

-Step into the shoes – well, boots – of General George Washington in Be Washington: It’s Your Turn to Lead, a digital first-person experience featuring Chris Jackson, who first starred as Washington in Hamilton.
+Step into the shoes – well, boots – of General George Washington in Be Washington: It’s Your Turn to Lead, a digital first-person experience at Mount Vernon featuring Chris Jackson, who first starred as Washington in Hamilton.
 The narrative features scenes with Hamilton stepping into the “right-hand man” role, advising Washington at pivotal moments in history, such as the French neutrality crisis.
 Further explore Washington's role and views on the themes in the musical with the Hamilton The Musical tour, offered on Saturdays and Sundays at 10 a.m. through October.

 06